Recycling Product News Logo

 Disc interface opening and slot length

 Screens may have one or more disc IFOs.
-It's advisable that the first two to three rotors be sliver orientation rotors - which have a narrow IFO - with the idea being to encourage long pieces of wood to lie down on the screen and to prevent them from diving through the screen.
-In some screening applications, multiple size classifications may be required where fine material is removed in the first part of the screen and larger fractions in the middle and last screen sections.
+The first two to three rotors should be silver-orienting rotors with a narrow IFO, with the idea being to encourage long pieces of wood to lie down on the screen and to prevent them from diving through the screen.

 The rotor discs are mounted on rotor shafts.
 The lowest-cost screens use discs welded directly to the shaft, but when the discs have worn out, the entire shaft assembly must be discarded and replaced.
-Also, care must be taken to not weaken or distort the shaft when welding.
+Also, care must be taken not to weaken or distort the shaft when welding.

 A better rotor design utilizes discs with square holes, which are slid onto square shafts and separated by round spacer collars.
 A threaded locking mechanism is utilized to tighten the discs firmly on the shaft.